PRP and ACell — Restoring Healthy Hair Growth in Portland, OR

 The chances of hair graft survival in FUE grafts can be significantly improved in the recipient area by using PRP during surgery.
 Survival of hair grafts may improve further if ACell extracellular matrix is injected into the recipient area or applied directly onto hair grafts during the time of the procedure.

-Schedule a Consultation About ACell and PRP for Hair Loss
+Schedule a Consultation About ACell and PRP for Hair Loss in Portland, Oregon

 As technology advances and new treatments are introduced, the prospect for those seeking hair restoration treatment gets better and better.
 With the combination of PRP and ACell, people can achieve highly effective results with reduced downtime when used in hair transplant surgery.
 To learn more about how these substances can strengthen your receding hairline, schedule a consultation with Dr. Steven Gabel today.
 Get in touch with Gabel Hair Restoration by calling our Portland office or by contacting us online.